OFCCP issues new Directive on predetermination notice

 This Directive is a welcome change for federal contractors.
 It provides the potential for increased transparency regarding Agency findings, as well as an additional opportunity for a contractor to convince the OFCCP of the errors in its conclusions.
 We hope more of these types of changes are on the way for contractors.

-Tags: OFCCP
+TAGS: OFCCP

-EEO Compliance Dispatch delivers timely insights on equal employment opportunity laws, contractor compliance, workforce analytics, and evolving reporting obligations at the federal and state levels.
-From developments in pay equity and changing requirements in data reporting, to DEI risk mitigation, Title VII compliance, and shifts in enforcement of Section 503 & VEVRAA, this blog is designed to keep employers informed and ahead of the curve.
+From developments in pay equity and changing requirements in data reporting, to DEI risk mitigation, Title VII compliance, and shifts in enforcement of Section 503 & VEVRAA, the EEO Compliance Dispatch blog is designed to keep employers informed and ahead of the curve.

 Whether you’re a federal contractor navigating audits, an HR professional tackling pay transparency, or in-house counsel tracking state and local reporting requirements, our updates, legal analysis, and compliance strategies are tailored to help you manage risk and support a more inclusive workplace.